mborhade/Jenkins-Multibranch-Pipeline/README.md

 To create a multibranch pipeline using Docker in a Python project, you'll typically use a CI/CD tool like Jenkins, GitLab CI, or GitHub Actions.
 Using Jenkins with a Docker-based Python application.

 1. Launch and connect SG on EC2:
 2. Set Security Group for Inbound Traffic
 Jenkins: 8080
 flask: 5000
+ssh: 22

 # Prereqiuisites
 Git, Python, Flask, Docker, Jenkins